Sketching at the museum: V&A

 When I've finished, what course can I do next?

 Ro Sylvester is a veteran of film and theatre, having made costume and props for productions such as ‘Hellraiser’ and ‘Legend’ back in the ‘80s.
 She ran a costume studio in Covent Garden for some time, supplying the Opera House and other West End Theatres with costumes and props.
 Ro also made many props and costumes for pop videos including Eddie Grant, Supertramp and New Order.
 From the early ‘90s, she worked in secondary and 6th form teaching, delivering exam courses in Design Technology, Textiles, Graphics, Computer Graphics and Model Making.
-Having retired from teaching three years ago, Ro has worked to private commission in retail display, commercials and theatre.
+Having retired from secondary teaching in 2017, Ro has worked to private commission in retail display, commercials and theatre.
 She has also worked as a tutor at City Lit, teaching; Model Making, Prop Making, Perspective, Pastel drawing and general creativity skills.
-This year she is making props for Xmas displays for stores in New York, Bordeaux and London.
+She continues to create bespoke lightweight jewellery, window displays and props for theatre and film.
 Ro runs a lively and fast moving classroom, helping students to explore their potential and progress onto other courses where applicable.
 You can see much of her work and that of her students on her website.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.